RAN3D/foglet-cookbook/docs/basic_comm.rst

 ^^^^^^^^^^^^^^^^^^^^^

 A peer can use the *unicast* primitive to send a message to one of its direct neighbour.
-However, it can't use it to send a message to a perr that is not one of its neighbours!
+However, it can't use it to send a message to a peer that is not one of its neighbours!

 .. code-block:: javascript